minprog/uva-prog-ink/30 Project/10 Assignment/10 Reading.md

   your game.
 * At the *end of the second week*, you will have finished a beta version of your game.

+Need some help?
+Try the [Pygame.event Reference](http://www.pygame.org/docs/ref/event.html) (a list of possible event types and their attributes).